 Hub: Los Angeles

 LA may be the second largest city in the country, but with 75 miles of coastline, unbeatable weather year round, and a vast network of hiking and biking trails, you can escape from this city without ever leaving it.
 Get a feel for the landscape by hiking up to Griffith Park Observatory, where you’ll find 360-degree views of the entire Los Angeles basin.
 Or, if you want an even better view, Anthelion Helicopters can give you a view from above on one of their eight custom tours.
 Next up: Head to the coast for some surf lessons.
 Aqua Surf School can help kooks catch their first wave or those looking to fine tune their skills.
 If you’re looking for something to get your adrenaline pumping, head to the Porsche Experience Center, where you can test drive their state-of-the-art sports cars on the 53-acre performance facility.
 Make the Hollywood Roosevelt, the oldest continually operating hotel in the city, your centrally-located base camp for the weekend.
 Start planning: Rooms at The Hollywood Roosevelt begin at $299/night.
+Visit Discover LA to learn more about deals from local hotels and attractions, and to see an events calendar.

 Mountain Bike the Methow Valley